On the differential geometry of numerical schemes and weak solutions of functional equations

 Let $n\geq 2.$ Let us consider the perfect fluid equations on a compact interval $I=[0;T]$ (at finite time), with variables $u\in C^\infty(I \times \R^n,\R^n)$ (the velocity) and $p \in C^\infty(I \times \R^n, \R),$ and with (fixed) external force $f$:

-Since Scheffer and Shnilerman \cite{Sch,Sh1,Sh2} it is known that these equations have surprising weak solutions, compactly supported in space and time.
-Advances in this problem have been recently performed in \cite{dLS1,dLS2,dLS3}, see also \cite{Vil} for an overview of the two first references.
+Since Scheffer and Shnilerman \cite{Sch,Sh1,Sh2} it is known that these equations have surprising weak solutions, compactly supported in space and time. {{} More precisely, Euler equations have only one (trivial) smooth solution with null initial value, but many weak solutions for a given initial value.} Advances in this problem have been recently performed in series of papers initiated by \cite{dLS1,dLS2,dLS3}, see also \cite{Vil} for an overview of the two first references.
 Let us focuse with the following central theorem, see e.g. \cite[Theorem 1.4]{Vil}:

 \begin{Theorem} Let $\Omega$ be an open subset of $\R^n,$ let $e$ be an uniformly continuous function $ ]0;T[ \times \Omega \rightarrow \R_+^*$ with $e \in L^\infty\left( ]0;T[; L^1(\Omega) \right).$ $\forall \eta >0,$ there exists a weak solution $(u,p)$ of (\ref{euler}) with $f =0$ such that: \begin{enumerate} \item $u \in C^0([0;T], L^2_w(\R))^n$ (the subscript ``$w$'' refers to the weak topology) \item $u(t,x)=0$ if $(t,x)\in ]0;T[ \times \Omega,$ in particular, $\forall x \in \R^n,$ $u(0,x) = u(T,x) = 0.$ \item $\frac{|u(t,x)|^2}{2} = \frac{n}{2}p(t,x)= e(t,x)$ almost everywhere on $\Omega$ and forall $t \in ]0;T[$ \item $\sup_{t \in I}||u(t,.)||_{H^{-1}(\Omega)}<\eta.$ \item there exists a sequence $(u_n,p_n)$ such that $(u_n, p_n)$ converges to $(u,p)$ for strong $L^2(dt,dx)$-convergence, where each $(u_m,p_m)$ is a (classical) solution of (\ref{euler}) with force $f_m,$ and such that $(f_n)$ converges to $0$ in the sense of distributions. \end{enumerate}